-Area 1 – Integrative Courses in Sustainability Science (9 points)
+Area 1 – Integrative Courses in Sustainability Science (9 credits)

 Two courses in this area teach students the scientific underpinnings of the complex interactions between human beings and nature.
 The courses require that students integrate their knowledge of Earth observation, measurement, analysis, and modeling skills, as well as the use of scientific tools, to inform sustainability policy, management, and decision-making.

-Area 2 – Methods of Earth Observation and Measurement (9 points)
+Area 2 – Methods of Earth Observation and Measurement (9 credits)

 This area of study introduces students to basic scientific methods used in observing and monitoring natural systems.
 Students learn to apply these methods in assessing the condition of natural systems, and in making data-driven conclusions about their sustainability.

-Area 3 – Analysis and Modelling Environmental Conditions and Impacts (9 points)
+Area 3 – Analysis and Modelling Environmental Conditions and Impacts (9 credits)

 Courses in this area train students to analyze and model scientific data to understand current and future environments and their interactions with human systems.
 By learning analysis and modelling, students are better able to inform sustainability policy, management, and decision-making.

 Both human and natural systems are growing more vulnerable to climate variability (e.g., the anomalous weather induced by the El Nino-Southern Oscillation, or the increase in hurricanes that occurs when ocean currents warm the Atlantic) and to human-induced climate change, which manifests itself primarily through increases in temperature, precipitation intensity, and sea level, but which can potentially affect all aspects of the global climate.
-Multiple impacts of climate anomalies to ecosystems, human health, and infrastructure have been widely documented, as has been, in many cases, the rise of both hazards and vulnerability.
-Fortunately, growing risks are being matched by a growing mobilization of intellectual and financial resources to make human and natural systems resilient and adaptive to a changing climate.
 This course will prepare you to estimate climate hazards in your field thereby accelerating the design and implementation of climate-smart, sustainable practices.
 Climate models are the primary tool for predicting global and regional climate variations, for assessing climate-related risks, and for guiding adaption to climate variability and change.
 Thus, a basic understanding of the strengths and limitations of such tools is necessary to decision makers and professionals in technical fields.
-This course will provide:

-Area 4 – Scientific Tools for Responding to Sustainability Challenges (6 points)
+Area 4 – Scientific Tools for Responding to Sustainability Challenges (6 credits)